 My writing has appeared in Sierra, Nowhere, and Hinterland Nonfiction.
 “Going to Ground,” a personal essay about nature, homelessness, and Palo Duro Canyon, was nominated for The Best American Travel Writing 2020.
 In 2017, I earned my MA in Biography & Creative Nonfiction from the University of East Anglia, where I wrote about an 1,800-mile trek across New Zealand with my father.

-I also organize the annual Women Outside Adventure Forum, a 3-day storytelling event in Durango, CO featuring athletes, writers, filmmakers, activists, and artists.
+I also manage communications and produce a podcast for Startup Colorado, an organization that fosters entrepreneurship in rural communities.
+On top of that, I organize the annual Women Outside Adventure Forum, a 3-day storytelling event in Durango, CO featuring athletes, writers, filmmakers, activists, and artists.

 When I’m not in front of a screen, you can try to find me in the mountains or in the desert, on a bike or in a tent, up a cliff or on a snowy slope.